 A small pond was added in the fall of 1999 and by the summer of 2000 the garden filled in a bit more.

 And so I continued.
 Every two weeks I would buy a few more plants.
 Friends came over with plants, neighbors gave plants, The Spouse would give me gift certificates to nurseries.
 On the weekends I worked in the garden.
 The Spouse could only entice me to go out on a weekend by promising me a trip to the bookstore.
 There, while enjoying a cup of coffee, I would read gardening magazines and hunt for more inexpensive books.
 I begrudgingly would go visit friends, enjoying myself once I was there but always feeling the pull of the garden.
 Trips to Holland to visit family were done in early spring or later in the summer, when my garden did not need a lot of work.
 Of course, coming back after each trip I would eagerly go into the garden to see how things had changed after a few weeks’ absence.
 Thanks to all the mulching there was little weeding to be done.
 Some years I tackled a specific area of the garden which needed improvement.
-A stone path was added, only to be taken out again years later.
+A flagstone path was added, only to be taken out again years later.
 A bigger pond was added several feet away from the small pond.
 A few years after that, I enlarged the “big pond”.
 And years later, that big pond was taken out and replaced with an even bigger pond.
 Frogs came and went.
 Goldfish multiplied rapidly and every year I would attempt to catch most of them and give them to the pet store.
 Once the final pond was built, I moved up to koi, large ornamental carp, which have become the ultimate wet pets.
 Oh, how time has flown by.
 I can take it a little easier now, at least in my garden as I have pretty much run out of room.
 Each winter I continue my education by taking classes at our local college.
 Every spring I find there is a new project to be tackled; an area to be changed as I try new plants, or I help others with their gardens.
-This gardener is far from ready to sit down and enjoy the view, not while there is so much lawn in the world waiting to be turned into glorious gardens for others.
-Contact me, if you need help.
+This gardener is far from ready to sit down and enjoy the view, not while there is so much lawn in the world waiting to be turned into glorious gardens.